lanl-aea/waves/docs/computational_engineering_practices.rst

 Introduction
 ************

 This manual will attempt to motivate the use of an `automated build system`_ for the purposes of computational science and engineering.
-As part of this motivation, the surrounding computational practices of version control, documentation, compute environment management, unit, integration, and regression testing, and continuous integration will also be addressed as applied to the practice of computational engineering.
-Specifically, this manual intends to motivate the adoption of these traditional software engineering practices for use in production engineering simulation projects.
+As part of this motivation, the surrounding computational practices of version control, documentation, compute environment management, regression testing, and continuous integration will also be addressed as applied to the practice of computational engineering.
+Specifically, this manual intends to motivate the adoption of these traditional software engineering practices for use in research and production engineering simulation projects.

 This manual is not the first such effort in the greater scientific computing community.
 In fact, the authors relied heavily on the lesson plans of the `Software Carpentry`_, established to teach computing skills to researchers in 1998